sibisai/CalendarGPT/README.md

 - Intuitive messaging-style interface with input field at the bottom
 - Day navigation with previous/next buttons and Today shortcut
 - Visual day indicators (Today, Yesterday, Tomorrow)
-- Responsive animations and haptic feedback on interactions
 - Proper keyboard behavior with return key and automatic dismissal
 - Send button with paperplane icon for intuitive input submission